dr-guangtou/daily_astroph/astroph-1808.md

 #### [Outer Stellar Halo Enrichment: where Mergers deposit their Mass and how Shells and Streams depend on Infall-Orbit Configurations](https://arxiv.org/abs/1808.10454)
+    - **Relevant, Interesting**
+    * we present a simulation suite of 36 high-resolution isolated merger simulations, exploring a wide range of parameter space in terms of mass ratios (μ = 1:5, 1:10, 1:50, 1:100) and orbital parameters.
+    * We find that mini mergers deposit a higher fraction of their mass in the outer halo compared to minor mergers, while their contribution to the central mass distribution is highly dependent on the orbital impact parameter
+    * For larger pericentric distances we find that center of the host galaxy is almost not contaminated by merger particles
+    * Resulting radial mass distribution for mini mergers differs significantly from the predictions of simple theoretical tidal-force models.
+    * Finally, we find clear evidence that streams are a strong indication of nearly circular infall of a satellite (with a large angular momentum), whereas the appearance of shells clearly points to (nearly) radial satellite infall.

 #### [The mass of the Milky Way from satellite dynamics](https://arxiv.org/abs/1808.10456)